Skip to content

 Key Local Data

-2024: 5 human EEE cases, 1 death (Hampstead), ~10 EEE-positive and 3 WNV-positive mosquito batches.
+2024: 2 human EEE cases, 1 death (fatal in Hampstead; the Kensington case survived), plus 1 infected horse and 7 EEE-positive mosquito batches.
 2005: 7 EEE cases, 2 deaths.
 2014: 3 EEE cases, 2 deaths.
 Rockingham County is the state's highest-risk area.
 Manchester has operated its own arbovirus program since 2000.
 NH has ~38 private mosquito-control contractors but no public districts.

 We serve these communities